estevaorib/estevaorib/README.md

 ### Hi there!
 I'm Estevão Ribeiro, a programming learner👋

-- 🔭 I'm currently studying the 2nd year of computing at IFNMG
+- 🔭 Currently studying the 2nd year of computing at IFNMG
 - 🌱 Learning OOP, Databases and WEB
 - 🏠 Montes Claros, Minas Gerais, Brazil